Daniel Halpern: Education

 Daniel Halpern studied at San Francisco State College in the 1960s.
-He also attended California State at Northridge and received an MFA from Columbia University.
+He also attended California State University, Northridge and received an MFA from Columbia University.

 Career

 In 1970, Halpern co-founded with the author Paul Bowles, the literary magazine Antaeus.
 Halpern had met Bowles at a party at California State Northridge when he was asked to drive the writer home, whereupon Bowles asked Halpern if he wanted to start a magazine.
 Halpern soon moved to Tangier, Morocco and launched Antaeus.

 Two years later, Halpern moved back to the United States.
 Antaeus was low on funds, and Drue Heinz, an heiress of Heinz Ketchup, met with Halpern after corresponding through letters.
 Halpern and Heinz met in New York, and Heinz agreed to finance the magazine on the condition that Halpern run a literary press that she had wanted to start.
 Halpern agreed, and Ecco was created.
 The name was taken from Heinz's favorite dog.

 Heinz was publisher of Ecco Press, and Halpern editor-in-chief, until 1991, when Heinz retired, transferring ownership and control to Halpern.

 When Ecco began, in the 1970s, Halpern and Ecco's primary focus was on acquiring rights to backlist titles, as these books were the only ones Halpern and Ecco could afford.
 Because many publishers did not recognize the value of backlist books at the time, Ecco was able to acquire rights for very little money, including to The Sheltering Sky by Paul Bowles for $100.
-Ecco also acquired rights to Cormac McCarthy’s paperback books, Tobias Wolff’s first book of short stories, and many others.
+Ecco also acquired rights to Cormac McCarthy's paperback books, Tobias Wolff’s first book of short stories, and many others.

 In 1999, Ecco was sold to HarperCollins, and shortly thereafter, Halpern and Ecco acquired paperback rights for $100,000 to Anthony Bourdain’s Kitchen Confidential, the author then a largely unknown chef.
 The book went on to become a bestseller, catapulting Bourdain to fame, as well as making Ecco a major name in book publishing.

 As of January 2020, Halpern is president and publisher of Ecco.